LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

    :language: C++

 This should be familiar to the reader who has read through the preceding :ref:`launchintro-label` section of this tutorial.
-As this launch method is templated on a host execution policy the ``RAJA::expt::Grid`` object can be defined without arguments as loop methods will get dispatched as standard C-Style for-loops.
+As the ``RAJA::expt::launch`` method is templated on a host execution policy the ``RAJA::expt::Grid`` object can be defined without arguments as loop methods will get dispatched as standard C-Style for-loops.

 Suppose we wanted to parallelize the outer 'k' loop using OpenMP multithreading.
 A C-style version of this is: